 For the Halloween and horror fanatics, there’s a trip that needs to be added to the top of your bucket list.
 Salem, Massachusetts, is not only perfect to get that spooky vibe year-round due to its eerie history, but during the month of October it hosts Haunted Happenings.
 During the festival locals and visitors dress up and prowl the streets acting out their favorite creepy characters, paying tribute to the area’s interesting past.

-Visitors will find haunted houses, psychic readings, parades to celebrate the time of year and even famous Halloween movie sites.
+Visitors will find haunted houses, spooky markets and psychic readings to celebrate the season (many are virtual this year) and even famous Halloween movie sites.
 What should be on the top of your list, you ask?
-We’re here to help you create the perfect to do list for your first Haunted Happenings.
+We’re here to help you create the perfect to-do list for your first Haunted Happenings.

 Coffee & Shopping